mylinhthibodeau/mylinhthibodeau.github.io/index.md

 Since I have both medical genetics clinical and bioinformatics training, I would like to share my learning journey and contribute suggestions and ideas I have to bridge the gap between clinical and bioinformatics sciences.

 A lot of the material found in this blog is derived from my own personal opinion (N-of-1) and built on my journey as a trainee.
 I encourage you to leave comments and share your thoughts.

 Regards,

 *My Linh Thibodeau*

+<a href="https://www.researchgate.net/profile/My_Linh_Thibodeau">My Linh Thibodeau on ResearchGate</a>

 ### Recent posts